New from ACTIVE: Check out our latest products here

 In managing underground tanks, homeowners must adhere to specific rules set by their local government.
 These laws often include details about how frequently you should pump or inspect your septic tank, as well as what substances are safe to flush into the system.

-Failing to follow the rules may result in not only fines but also potential legal problems.
-Moreover, certain regions may require permits for installing new systems or making significant changes to existing ones – it’s always best practice to check this information with your municipality first.
+Failing to follow these rules may result in not only fines but also potential legal problems.
+Not only that but certain regions may also require permits for installing new systems or making significant changes to existing ones.

-You’ve also discovered various types of systems and their unique functionalities, including that crucial drain field component.
+You’ve also discovered different types of systems and their unique functionalities, including that crucial drain field component.

-Maintenance has been highlighted as key for longevity with tips on what not to flush and why regular inspections matter.
+Maintenance has also been highlighted as a key for longevity, with tips on what not to flush and why regular inspections matter.
+For example, it can help prevent perforated pipes, which can require costly repairs.

 The environmental implications of well-maintained tanks versus untreated wastewater were touched upon too.

-Lastly, we shed light on local regulations and health department guidelines around home sewage treatment plants.
+Not only that but we also shed some light on local regulations and health department guidelines around home sewage treatment plants.

 Now is the perfect time to take action and begin caring for your septic system!
 At ACTIVE, we provide quality treatment products designed specifically for septic systems, in addition to septic-safe cleaners for appliances such as washing machines, dishwashers, garbage disposals, and more.